Toolbox Organisation Settings

 - /{{org_id}} - this will send the user to the given organisation profile - as profiles use the profile ID as URL

-- ?admin=renew-membership - the querystring parameter - this parameter activates the membership renewal form for the given organisation profile.
+- ?admin=renew-membership - the query string parameter - this parameter activates the membership renewal form for the given organisation profile.
 Note the page will automatically show the correct form for the organisation type.

-Additional example profile links activating 123 Forms:
+Additional example links activating specific 123 Forms on the organisation profile page:

 /{{org_id}}?admin=new-membership- opens the new membership 123 Form for that organistion/{{org_id}}?admin=renew-membership- opens the renew membership 123 Form for that organistion/{{org_id}}?admin=edit-org-profile- opens the edit profile 123 Form for that organistion/{{org_id}}?admin=edit-org-account- opens the edit account 123 Form for that organistion/{{org_id}}?update-org-photo- this opens an uploader (not a 123 Form) for the organisation to change their profile image